Accurate Anemia ICD-10 Coding for 2025 Avoid Denials and Improve Revenue

 For Healthcare Providers - Documentation Tips

 Providers, your documentation drives everything.
-To support anemia, ICD 10 billing:
+To support anemia ICD-10 billing:

 • Document associated conditions: e.g., CKD, cancer, infection.